thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 ### Royalties

-The royalties are the share returning to the creator of the collection or token after a sale.
+The royalties are the share returning to the creator (or owner) of the collection or token after a sale.
 The protocol handles multiple types of royalties (ERC2981, royalties registry, external provider).
 See the [RoyaltiesRegistry contract](../royalties-registry/RoyaltiesRegistry.md) for more information.

 ### Payouts

 The payouts define what is due for each party of the exchange.
 For the buyer order, the payout is the NFT while for the seller order, the payout is the ERC20 tokens.

-## Roles

-The protocol is secured with the Open Zeppelin access control component.
-4 roles are defined:
-- `DEFAULT_ADMIN_ROLE`: handle the roles & users and the technical settings (trquted forwarder, order validator addresses)
-- `EXCHANGE_ADMIN_ROLE`: handle the business decisions of the marketplace, for instance defining the fees, the wallet receiving the fees or if the fees apply
-- `ERC1776_OPERATOR_ROLE`: allow an operator to execute an exchange on behalf of a sender
-- `PAUSER_ROLE`: allow to control the pausing of the contract

 ## Features